 For the latest RICS guidance note ‘Cladding for Surveyors, 1 Edition, March 2021‘ click here

-Details of questions we are often asked about the EWS1 process can be found on our FAQs page – updated following new RICS guidance in March 2021
+Our FAQs page is a compilation of many of the questions we are frequently asked about the EWS1 process.
+We have updated our FAQs following new RICS guidance in March 2021.

 To understand the routes to securing an EWS1 Certificate, see our EWS1 flow chart

 For the latest on the Fire Safety Bill, see our News article.